ryandoyle5401/Budgetr/Weekly Updates/Week 4 Status Update.md

 # Team Report

 ## Agenda
+For this week, we'd like to ask some more questions about the possible design of the database.
 ## Group Goals from Previous Week
 1. Figure out screen switching
 2. Work on screen layouts